MastMind/MineTunnel/README.md

 For running the application requires root privilegies (need for granting acces to /dev/net/tun)

 # How to use it
 After building the binary you need to write a config file (the example config you can find in examples folder).
-A config file is a JSON file with the next structure:
+The config file is a JSON file with the next structure:

 ```
 {